mhdawson/micro-app-remote-control/README.md

   which is authorized to connect to the mqtt server.
 * serverPort - port on which the dashboard listens for connections
 * size - object with x and y fields that define the size used for the remote window
 * buttons - array in which each entry defines a button on the remote.
-Each entryh is an object with the following values:
+Each entry is an object with the following values:
   * label - text to be shown on the button
   * size - object with x and y fields for the sizes of the button